-Item Action 5 would interrupt the current track and start playing.
-The remaining tracks from the playlist will album in the background and be queued as they become available.
-Artist The user can select an individual track by a selected artist and instruct MusicStation to play that track as soon as possible.
-The selected track will be inserted into the Lineup and will interrupt 0 Track the track that is currently playing as soon as it is available.
+Item Action 5 Artist The user can select an individual track by a selected artist and instruct MusicStation to play that track as soon as possible.
+The selected track will be inserted into the Lineup and will interrupt 10 Track the track that is currently playing as soon as it is available.
 The user can select any track and instruct MusicStation to play that track as soon as possible.
 The track will be inserted into the Lineup and will interrupt the track that is currently playing as soon as it is available.

-15 13.
-Playing
+13. Playing